Enduring Times of Testing, Trials, and Suffering

 Matthew 10:16-25 ESV

-We see from Matthew that we can expect to be treated like Jesus.
+We see from Matthew that, as followers of Christ, we can expect to be treated as Jesus was treated.

 Learn to Rejoice in Suffering